abrouter/front/README.md

 Please, feel free to visit the [full documentation](https://docs.abrouter.com/docs/intro/).

+If you're wondering to deploy the ABRouter locally, please see the README of [main ABRouter repository](https://github.com/abrouter/abrouter).

 Front-end of ABRouter is based on Laravel as the server and contain some react apps.

 ## React apps